BlueCollarGiant/Plumino/frontend/README.md

-# Frontend Project README
+# Plumino - Frontend Project README

 ## Overview
-BioKyowa Inc. is a biotechnology company based in Cape Girardeau, Missouri.
-It operates fermentation facilities to produce bulk amino acids.
-Established in 1982, production began in 1984 with amino-acid feed supplements.
-It was the first major plant investment by a Japanese company in Missouri and the first commercial lysine-producing plant in the U.S. The company is a wholly owned subsidiary of Kyowa Hakko Bio Co., Ltd., part of Kirin Holdings.
+Plumino (formerly BioKyowa Inc.) is a biotechnology company based in Cape Girardeau, Missouri.
+Following its recent acquisition, the company has been rebranded as Plumino while maintaining its core operations in fermentation facilities to produce bulk amino acids.
+Originally established as BioKyowa Inc. in 1982, production began in 1984 with amino-acid feed supplements.
+It was the first major plant investment by a Japanese company in Missouri and the first commercial lysine-producing plant in the U.S. The company was previously a wholly owned subsidiary of Kyowa Hakko Bio Co., Ltd., part of Kirin Holdings.

 ## History and Parent Company
 - Construction began in 1982; production launched in 1984 with swine and poultry feed supplements.